England Football Online

 Beyond England

 Appointed as an FA instructor to Kent Secondary Schoolboys in 1935, replacing Wally Hardinge.
 He was replaced by Len Graham, to become Northampton Town manager.
-Later a civil servant, initially serving as a police war reserve, in Blackpool, he retired in 1963, then had a spell on Southend United FC's staff from 1967. - An English Football Internationalists' Who's Who.
+Later a civil servant, initially serving as a police war reserve, in Blackpool, he retired in 1963, then had a spell on Southend United FC's staff. - An English Football Internationalists' Who's Who.
 Douglas Lamming (1990).
 Hatton Press, p.200.

 minutes are an approximation, due to the fact that many matches rarely stick to exactly ninety minutes long, allowing time for injuries and errors.